huoxudong125/HQF.Tutorial.WCF/Binding/Readme.md

 ##Net UDP Binding

 ##MSMQ Binding
 The `NetMsmqBinding` binding provides support for queuing by using Message Queuing (MSMQ) as a transport and enables support for loosely-coupled applications, failure isolation, load leveling and disconnected operations.
-For a discussion of these features, see [Queues Overview](https://msdn.microsoft.com/en-us/library/ms733789.aspx).
+For a discussion of these features, see **[Queues Overview](https://msdn.microsoft.com/en-us/library/ms733789.aspx)**.

 This is one of the system-provided bindings provided by Windows Communication Foundation (WCF).
 The recommended procedure is to define the binding using configuration values and not to use a code-based approach, except in certain advanced scenarios where configuration values must be set as a service is initialized.